An explainable framework for the relationship between dementia and glucose metabolism patterns: Discussion

 \section{Discussion}

-In this study, we explored the application of a semi-supervised \acrshort{vae} for analyzing \acrshort{ad} patterns using \acrshort{pet} scans from the \acrshort{adni} database.
-Our primary objective was to understand how complex patterns of disease severity are encoded in the latent space and how this space organizes subjects according to their degree of dementia.
-To encourage the model to learn informative latent representations, we introduced a regularization strategy based on a similarity loss\textemdash \eqref{similarity_reg} controlled by the hyperparameter $\alpha$\textemdash that guides a set of latent variables to capture features related to dementia severity.
-In particular, to conduct the experiments, we chose the similarity function to be the Pearson correlation, defined by \eqref{pearson_formula}, between the first latent variable and the cognitive score \acrshort{adas13}.
+In this study, we developed a semi-supervised \acrshort{vae} to learn an interpretable neuroimaging biomarker of dementia severity from \acrshort{fdg} scans of the \acrshort{adni} database.
+Our primary objective was to derive a latent variable $z_0$ that encodes disease progression patterns and correlates with clinical measures, while disentangling confounding factors into separate latent dimensions.
+To encourage the model to learn informative latent representations, we introduced a regularization strategy based on a set of similarity losses \textemdash \eqref{similarity_reg} controlled by the hyperparameters $\alpha_j$\textemdash that guide a set of latent variables to capture features related to dementia severity, and confounding factors.
+In particular, to conduct the experiments, we chose the similarity function to be the Pearson correlation, defined by \eqref{pearson_formula}, and the similarity terms to be the correlations between ($z_0, \text{ADAS13}$) and ($z_1, \text{age}$).
+However, we also demonstrated that the choice of similarity metric is flexible, as retraining the model using Spearman correlation still yielded high correlation values.

 First, we conducted an exploratory study to ensure the model was effectively utilizing the latent space.
 The resulting figures \ref{fig:phase_diagram_conv} and \ref{fig:phase_diagram_corr} provide us with a proxy for selecting hyperparameters that avoid posterior collapse to the mean and provide informative representations of neurodegeneration progression.
 This analysis is crucial for the study of \acrshort{vae}s in neuroimaging, as complex data is sensitive to hyperparameters, as shown in the figures.
+Moreover, because no analytical method currently exists to determine optimal hyperparameter values, such empirical evaluation becomes essential \cite{ichikawa2023dataset}.